preprocessed-connectomes-project/quality-assessment-protocol/qap_documentation.md

 ### Spatial Functional

-The spatial functional measures will make use of the mean functional image and include EFC, FBER, and FWHM (code which has been described above) along with GSR (code which has been described below).

 * **Entropy Focus Criterion [func_efc]:** Uses the Shannon entropy of voxel intensities as an indication of ghosting and blurring induced by head motion, lower is better [^2]. _Uses mean functional._
 * **Foreground to Background Energy Ratio [func_fber]:** Mean energy of image values (i.e., mean of squares) within the head relative to outside the head, higher values are better. _Uses mean functional._
 * **Smoothness of Voxels [func_fwhm]:** The full-width half maximum (FWHM) of the spatial distribution of the image intensity values in units of voxels, lower values are better. _Uses mean functional._